-I like to mark the bank statement cash books with a tick mark to know what I have covered and what I then need to deal with.
-It’s not important how you keep track of which transactions you have dealt with, for example using an X, highlighting, crossing out, etc. But I do encourage you marking the documents.
-In particular during tests and exams it means nothing gets look over when the pressure is on.
+I like to mark the bank statement cash books with a tick mark to know what I have covered and what I need to deal with.
+It’s not important how you keep track of which transactions you have dealt with, for example, using an X, highlighting, crossing out, etc. But I do encourage you to mark the documents.
+In particular, during tests and exams, it means you don’t overlook anything when the pressure is on.

-You can see we have four matching transactions and these are marked-off in their respective sources.
+You can see we have four matching transactions, and we mark these off in their respective sources.

 Step 3 – Updating Cash Book

-The third step is to update ABC’s cash book with any transactions that it has missed during the month that the bank statement has recorded.
-In this case there are four transactions that ABC needs to update its records for.
-I have marked these in blue for affect in the example, one wouldn’t need to worry about the difference colors otherwise.
+The third step is to update ABC’s cash book with any transactions it has missed during the month that the bank statement has recorded.
+In this case, there are four transactions that ABC needs to update its records for.
+I have marked these in blue for effect in the example.
+One wouldn’t need to worry about the different colours otherwise.

 Step 4 – Preparing the Reconciliation Statements

 The final step in the exercise is to prepare the bank reconciliation statements (although we are only doing one in this exercise, as we only have one bank account, most businesses will have multiple statements to prepare).
-You can see from the final table below the natural order in which the calculation is made.
+You can see from the final table below the natural order in which the calculations.

-First we have the updated cash book figure, in this case the closing figure of $9,203.00 brought in from the work completed in Step 3.
+First, we have the updated cash book figure, in this case, the closing figure of $9,203.00 brought in from work completed in Step 3.
 Second, we adjust this figure to reflect any timing differences that have yet to flow into the bank’s records.
-In our example we have two.
+In our example, we have two.